kirbysayshi/ghost-high-fiver/README.md

 May need to change the pixel font.
 It's pretty harsh, even though it's the same I used for Night Shift Barista.

 Lisa worked on a Tarot card location, using 128 x 64.

+### 2018-09-01

+Spent some time getting Google Sync and Backup working.
+Super slow to get started.

+Got the preliminary Tarot card location in, and added Ghost Noise / Snow effect!
+Had to figure out some tricky Device Pixel Ratio math for Mobile Safari, since drawing from the same canvas was extremely slow (probably a mutex issue underneath?).

+Took a look at remaining budget: at first was only ~6k, but once I mangled some props it dropped.
+Took a while to understand that Parcel uses Terser under the hood, and that it could be configured with a `.terserrc` (or `.uglifyrc`).